WOODLEY PARK REAL ESTATE

-Situated beside the hip and historic urban district of Dupont Circle and the stunning nature of Rock Creek Park, the vibrant neighborhood of Woodley Park offers an enticing mix of thrilling big city cultural attractions and serene greenery.
+Situated beside the hip and historic urban district of Dupont Circle and the stunning nature of Rock Creek Park, Woodley Park real estate offers an enticing mix of thrilling big city cultural attractions and serene greenery.

 Conveniently located on the Red Line of the Washington Metro, this genteel historic district is home to the Smithsonian National Zoo, which features more than 1800 animal species, including giant pandas.
 One of the most popular annual events in the area is the zoo’s ZooLights event, which runs from Thanksgiving until New Year.
 During this period, the zoo is decorated with more than 500,000 lights, with a range of festive events taking place, including live concerts and snowless tubing.